ux/ui essentials

 Research skills

-• Competitor research: This skill involves researching key competitors' products and their strengths and weaknesses to make quality product design decisions.
+• competitor research: This skill involves researching key competitors' products and their strengths and weaknesses to make quality product design decisions.
 Analyzing and comparing UX patterns and components competitors use is crucial for identifying best practices and staying ahead of the competition.

 • UX audit & Report: User experience skills, including the ability to review a product or service to analyze its usability, accessibility, and overall user satisfaction and enhance the overall product or service quality.

-• User research: The ability to identify user needs, behaviors, and pain points and use this data to increase the product's usability.
+• user research: The ability to identify user needs, behaviors, and pain points and use this data to increase the product's usability.

-• Workshop facilitation: The ability to organize and facilitate brainstorming sessions to generate innovative ideas and foster collaboration within a team.
+• workshop facilitation: The ability to organize and facilitate brainstorming sessions to generate innovative ideas and foster collaboration within a team.

 Soft skills